TANNUM SANDS what a lovely spot, just 20

 GLADSTONE a very high industry town with coal departing the city, a power plant and alumina factory.
 The port is due to double in the next few years.
 Despite the so called polluted air there are a lot of new homes being built.
-Personally I would rather travel 20kms and live at Tannum Sands.
+Personally I would rather travel 20

 GREEN TREE SNAKE spooky; he was thin and long, seemed that he went on forever coming out of the leafy undergrowth and into the orchid house at the Gladstone gardens.